 These documents contain planning controls and requirements for development in Wollondilly.

 We suggest that you consult with your neighbours to provide an opportunity to accommodate any reasonable concerns.
 Consulting neighbours can improve the development application process because they have an understanding of the proposal before the Development Application is lodged.

 Discussing your proposal with Council’s duty planner can provide a general indication as to whether the proposal meets the objectives of the planning controls in Wollondilly.
 Also, it can identify issues that need to be addressed in the Development Application.
-Council’s Duty Planner is available by phone or at Council’s offices from 8.30am – 12.30pm from Mon – Fri.
+Council’s Duty Planner is available from Mon – Fri by calling (02) 4677 1100.

 Formal Pre-lodgement Meeting

 Council offers a formal pre-lodgement meeting service for a fee.

 Fees for pre-lodgement meetings are found in Council’s adopted fees and charges schedule.

 - an understanding of issues that might cause delay, need further consideration, have some sensitivity or cause concern;

 - knowledge about what information, plans, drawings or technical reports you need to lodge with your development application;

 - an understanding of the permissibility of your proposal and the relevant development standards, controls and policies;